gridcoin-community/Gridcoin-Site/README.md

 bundle exec jekyll serve
 ```

-If you have a problem running the command above, add `vendor` at the section exclude in the _config.yml file.

 ### WSL notes

 If you're running through WSL you need to use the flag `--force-polling` with the above command or it will not regenerate automatically on changes.